-Students who transfer to BYUH from other institutions may have credits that do not satisfy any BYUH requirements.
-BYUH will count credits and grades that are transferable to the university.
-If a transfer student exceeds the 180-hour limit for this reason, he may petition the FASA Office for a professional judgment exception.
+Students who transfer to BYU-Hawaii from other institutions may have credits that do not satisfy any BYU-Hawaii requirements.
+BYU-Hawaii will count attempted and completed credits and grades that are transferable to the university.
+If transfer students exceed the 180-hour limit for this reason, they may petition Financial Aid & Scholarship for a professional judgment exception.

 The student's transcript will be reviewed to determine if factors other than the transfer contributed to the excessive credits.
-When the student's individual circumstances warrant further review, the Financial Aid Office may choose to focus on the remaining credits the student needs to complete a degree rather than the number of credits already accumulated.
+When the student's individual circumstances warrant further review, Financial Aid & Scholarship may choose to focus on the remaining credits the student needs to complete a degree rather than the number of credits already accumulated.

-The student's maximum credit allowance may be extended, but will generally not exceed 150 percent of the credits needed to graduate after transferring to BYUH.
+The student's maximum credit allowance may be extended, but will generally not exceed 150 percent of the credits needed to graduate after transferring to BYU-Hawaii.